 As the Executive Vice President of Sales at Diversant, LLC.
-Isaacman was responsible for hiring, managing, building, and executing the enterprise sales strategy.
-He managed a sales organization comprised of over 50 Account Managers across nine state within the US.
+Isaacman was responsible for hiring, managing, building and executing the enterprise sales strategy.
+He managed a sales organization comprised of over 50 Account Managers across nine states within the US.
 Isaacman’s sales organization grew from $35mm to $135mm in revenue from 2007 to 2015.
 To accelerate the firm’s growth strategy, he spearheaded the business transformation for the sales and recruiting organizations by rolling out a model to organically hire, train and promote inexperienced talent.

 Isaacman graduated from University of Rhode Island with a Bachelor’s Degree in Marketing.

 Director of Safety Paul "Kingman" Kingsley